alibaba-archive/patchjs/README.md

 * simple and easy to use API, like Labjs.

-* support localStorage / Web SQL Database.
+* support localStorage / Web SQL Database / IndexedDB.

 * real time diff compute through nginx.